Bounties attract serious brainpower to the challenge.

 Deliver ideas in a way that inspires people to go off on a tangent and begin creating themselves.

-Don't make people waste their time sifting through your story only to extract what your idea does.
+Don't make people waste their time sifting through your story to extract what your idea achieves.

 How it works